-How To Factory Reset the Kindle Fire
+How To Factory Reset the Kindle Fire [June 2020]

-Do a Factory Reset on Your Kindle Fire
+How To Factory Reset Your Kindle Fire

-- On the home screen of your Kindle device swipe down from the top of the Kindle Fire.
+- On the home screen of your Kindle device, swipe down from the top of the Kindle Fire.
 This opens the shade where you can access Settings.

 - Next, tap on Settings.
 It’s the gear-shaped icon.